How to Protect Your Device From Extreme Weather

 Step 1.
 Unplug it from any chargers, cables or accessories and switch it off

 To prevent any further damage to the device, immediately turn it off and isolate it from any connected accessories.
-You should also remove the SIM card and any memory cards stored in the device and place them in a secure and dry location.
+You should also remove the SIM card and any memory cards from the device, and store them in a secure, dry location.

 Step 2.
 If the device was made wet by dirty water or seawater, rinse it with tap water

 Dirty water and seawater can leave debris in your device, and the salt in seawater can cause corrosion to a device’s metal parts even after they have dried.
 If your device is exposed to dirty water or seawater, rinse the affected area with tap water and dry it thoroughly with a cloth.
-Do not run the device under the tap, as this can risk damaging the device.
-Avoid using paper towels and fluffy cloths that may leave fibres on the device.
+Do not run the device under the tap, as this can damage the device.
+Avoid using paper towels and fluffy cloths, as they may leave fibres on the device.

 Please note:

-• Only rinse off your device if its level of water resistance protects it from brief contact with water.
-Do not rinse your device for longer than necessary to remove impurities.
+- Only rinse your device if its level of water resistance protects it from brief contact with water, and don’t continue to rinse the device once the impurities are removed

 Step 3.
 Remove excess liquid